European Neighbourhood Policy - South - indicators for sustainable development goals

 Source data for tables and graphs

 The data presented in this article for ENP-South countries are supplied by and under the responsibility of the national statistical authorities of each country on a voluntary basis.
 The data result from an annual data collection cycle that has been established by Eurostat.
-No recent data are available from either Libya or Syria.
+No recent data are available from Lebanon, Libya or Syria.
 These statistics are available free-of-charge on Eurostat’s website, together with a range of additional indicators for ENP-South countries covering most socio-economic topics.

 Tables in this article use the following notation:

 |Value in italics||data value is forecasted, provisional or estimated and is therefore likely to change;|

 Sustainable development is a global concern that is linked to a wide range of economic, social and environmental challenges present within the world.
 However, sustainable development also provides opportunities, such as the potential to eliminate extreme poverty or measures that are designed to stimulate a sustainable path to economic growth.

 The 2030 Agenda for Sustainable Development adopted in 2015 builds on the Rio+20 UN Conference on Sustainable Development held in 2012, the follow-up of the 2002 Monterrey Financing for Development Conference and the Millennium Development Goals (MDGs) approved by the UN in 2000.
 During 15 years, the MDG initiative contributed to more than one billion fewer people facing extreme poverty.

 The UN’s 2030 Agenda for Sustainable Development is a long-term policy designed to bring about a systemic change in the way that economic growth, social cohesion and environmental protection go hand in hand.
 It addresses both poverty eradication and the economic, social and environmental dimensions of sustainable development, underpinned by good governance.